sapcc/maia/README.md

 Maia comes with the well-known [Expression Browser](https://prometheus.io/docs/visualization/browser/) borrowed from Prometheus.

-You can it to discover metrics and perform ad-hoc queries.
+You can use it to discover metrics and perform ad-hoc queries.

 Just log-on using your OpenStack credentials.